 (c) Rule 5101:2-42-18.1 of the Administrative Code.

-(6) The licensed professional shall sign the JFS 01608 "Licensed Professional Statement" (rev. 1/2009) acknowledging receipt of the materials required by paragraph (L)(5) of this rule.
-A copy of the signed JFS 01608 shall be submitted to the Ohio department of job and family services (ODJFS) within ten days after receipt by the PCSA or PCPA.
+(6) The licensed professional shall sign the JFS 01608 "Licensed Professional's Statement" (rev. 10/2014) acknowledging receipt of the materials required by paragraph (M)(5) of this rule.
+A copy of the signed JFS 01608 shall be submitted to the PCSA or PCPA.

 (8) Each completed JFS 01688 shall remain in effect for twelve months from the date of the final decision as documented on the JFS 01688.